Ol Doinyo Lengai volcano

 Phase 4: Descent & Departure

-The descent is quick but challenging due to the loose volcanic scree and heat.
+The descent is quick but challenging due to loose volcanic scree and heat.
 Reach the base, have breakfast, and depart for Arusha or your next destination.

 4–5 Hours Descent